Administering

 - The user ID must be connected to the RACF group, TSS profile, or adhere to the ACF2 UID mask associated with the project.

-Resource Profiles for PAM
+Resource profiles for PAM

 RSM.RSS.BGLASS defines the project from which a user can request a PAMID.
 It does not define the permissions of the PAM ID itself.